We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If the smell persists, it could be a sign of a sexually transmitted infection (STI) or other underlying condition, such as:

 - Trichomoniasis.
-This bacterial infection can cause itching and burning, as well as smelly penile discharge.
+This infection can cause itching and burning, as well as smelly penile discharge.

 - Gonorrhea.
 This bacterial infection can cause burning when you urinate, testicle swelling, and white, green, or yellow penile discharge.